-Public input for this herd management planning process was solicited through a public survey.
+The purpose of the herd management planning process is to determine objectives for the size and structure of the post-hunt population.
+Input for this herd management planning process was solicited through a public survey.
 All first-choice deer license applicants from 2018-2019 for D-5 were notified via postcards and encouraged to complete an online survey.
-In addition, a virtual public meeting was held in August, 2020 to gather additional public input.
 Furthermore, a draft of this HMP was posted on the CPW website and copies were distributed to land management agencies, for review and comments.

 A majority of public respondents believed that CWD management should be an important factor in the future management of the North Tablelands mule deer herd.
 The public also supported maintaining the mule deer herd near the current population objective.
-Feedback from the virtual public meeting also supported results from the online survey (Appendix A).
+(Appendix A).